Purposive approach

 Purposive interpretation is a derivation of mischief rule set in Heydon's Case, and intended to replace the mischief rule, the plain meaning rule and the golden rule.
 Purposive interpretation is used when the courts use extraneous materials from the pre-enactment phase of legislation, including early drafts, hansards, committee reports, and white papers.
-The purposive interpretation involves a rejection of the exclusionary rule.

 Israeli jurist Aharon Barak views purposive interpretation as a legal construction that combines subjective and objective elements.
 Barak states that the subjective elements include the intention of the author of the text, whereas the objective elements include the intent of the reasonable author and the legal system's fundamental values.

 Critics of purposivism argue it fails to separate the powers between the legislator and the judiciary, as it allows more freedom in interpretation by way of extraneous materials in interpreting the law.

 Historical origins

 Plain meaning rule

 The plain meaning rule gained popularity during the 18th and 19th centuries as the courts took an increasingly strict view of the words within statutes.
 Under the plain meaning rule, courts give the words of a statute their natural or ordinary meaning.
-The plain meaning rule of statutory interpretation should be the first rule applied by judges.

 One of the leading statements of the plain meaning rule was made by Chief Justice Nicholas Conyngham Tindal in the Sussex Peerage case (1844), concerning whether Augustus d'Este succeeded to the titles of his father Prince Augustus Frederick, Duke of Sussex, and in particular, whether the marriage of his father and mother was valid under the Royal Marriages Act 1772:

 A strict application of the plain meaning rule can sometimes result in "absurd" outcomes.
 Examples of the plain meaning rule producing absurd outcomes can be seen in the following cases: